Switch Off Campaign

 Idling: the Myths and the Truth

-Myth: If I’m parked on a yellow line, keeping my engine running means I won’t get a fine.
+If I’m parked on a yellow line, keeping my engine running means I won’t get a fine.

-Buster: Traffic wardens can fine you if you are parked somewhere you shouldn’t be, whether your engine is running or not.
+Traffic wardens can fine you if you are parked somewhere you shouldn’t be, whether your engine is running or not.

-Myth: But idling does not contribute very much to air pollution in the whole scheme of things.
+Idling does not contribute very much to air pollution in the whole scheme of things.

-Buster: Research has shown that idling engines can contribute to the level of air pollution in the street where the vehicle is parked.
+Research has shown that idling engines can contribute to the level of air pollution in the street where the vehicle is parked.

 Did you know that pollution is greater inside a car than outside and children are at greater risk than adults.